BEFORE THE STATE BOARD OF EQUALIZATION

 26. In determining the meaning "business" we must also be mindful of the

-Constitution requires uniformity in the operation of all laws.
-Under the interpretation
+Wyoming Constitution requires uniformity in the operation of all laws.
+Under the

-would not be liable for sales tax if he purchased four stores or the seller held the
+liable for sales tax if he purchased four stores or the seller held the assets

-assets of the stores sold in one or more corporations.
-We do not believe such a result was
+of the stores sold in one or more corporations.
+We do not believe such a result

 E. The purpose of the divestitures is to ensure the continuation of the Assets To Be Divested as ongoing viable enterprises engaged in the Supermarket business and to remedy the lessening of competition resulting from the Acquisition alleged in the Commission's complaint.